Skip to main content

 But the ultimate good news remains the Democratic track record since the fall of Roe v Wade.

 Remember last March, when Marilyn Lands, a Democrat, ran for the Alabama state senate.
 It was for the same seat she’d lost by 5 points two years earlier.
 But this time she ran on a platform of abortion rights and IVF, and this time she won by 36 points.
-In freaking Alabama, where Democrats are an endangered species, she won 63-37.
+In freaking Alabama, where Democrats are an endangered species, she took 63 percent of the votes.

 No, I don’t think Kamala will carry Alabama.
 But this is one of many examples of Democrats obliterating the conventional wisdom in off-year and special elections.
 Yes, the media reported Lands’s victory.
 But they never saw it coming, and they promptly dropped it down the memory hole.